BalaElangovan/Web-App-Security-Automation-Tool/README.md

    4. Build the tools as needed.

-- Follow the terminal output:

-During the installation process, the terminal will display each step to ensure all tasks are performed correctly.
+- During the installation process, the terminal will display each step to ensure all tasks are performed correctly.